Osjaków: Jewish community

 Jews started settling into Osjaków in the early 18th century.
 Because the population was mostly working as merchants and traders, Jews mostly lived around the town square, and built the synagogue nearby.
 The synagogue itself was built in the late 19th century.
 By 1897, 759 Jews lived in Osjaków, this was 49% of the village's total population.

 During World War II, the Nazi German occupation forced the Jews into the Osjaków Ghetto.
 In 1939, over 60% of Osjaków's population were Jews.
 In August 1942, the ghetto was liquidated.
 Most of the Jews were transported to the Łódź Ghetto.

 Osjaków's Jewish cemetery was completely destroyed and forgotten after the war.
 However, the building of the old synagogue which was ravaged from inside still stands.
 It still retains a Torah ark on the entrance to the building.

+Transport

+Osjaków lies along national road 74.

+The nearest railway station is Rusiec Łódźkie.